Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Your post will invariably include a link to your website which can earn your extra visitors and even clients.

-However, there are (of course) tips and traps you need to be aware of if your words of wisdom are to enhance rather than inhibit your reputation - not to mention your standing with Google and the other Search Engines (yes there is more than one!).
+However, there are (of course) traps you need to be aware of if your words of wisdom are to enhance rather than inhibit your reputation - not to mention your standing with Google and the other Search Engines (yes there is more than one!).

-You pay for each click and how much you pay is your choice depending on your budget.
-The key to a successful Adwords campaign is to get the keywords right so that Google places it to attract the site visitors and prospective clients you are after.
-Google has lots of information and help to get it right here.
+You pay for time someone clicks on your AD.
+How much you pay is your choice depending on your budget.
+The key to a successful Adwords campaign is to get the keywords right so that Google places on the right pages to attract the visitors and prospective clients you are after.
+Google has lots of information to help to you with this.

 Some will have been started by other coaches or marketing consultants with the sole purpose of promoting themselves and their offerings.
-Others will be poorly moderated and so overloaded with promotions that you will find it hard to get a sensible discussion or comment.
+Others will be poorly moderated and so overloaded with promotions that you will find it hard to find an opportunity for a sensible discussion or comment.
 I know I've joined and quickly left several of these.

-The key to an effective and valuable forum is how well it is moderated so it encourages conversations yet controls excessive promotions.
+The key to an effective and valuable forum is how well it is moderated so it encourages useful conversations yet controls excessive promotions.